eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agent checks if a Workload is allowed to make a request and all entries of the update/field mask are allowed, the Ankaios Agent shall allow the request.
+When the Authorizer checks if a Workload is allowed to make a request and all entries of the update/field mask are allowed, the Authorizer shall allow the request.

 Tags:
-- AgentManager
-- ControlInterface
 - Authorizer
--

 Needs:
 - impl
 - utest